mouse-reeve/recipes/markdown/macarons.md

 While beating the eggs, slowly add the castor sugar until it forms stiff peaks.

-Gently fold the almond meal mixture into the meringue.
+Sift the almond meal mixture into the meringue in three batches, gently folding it in.
+Don't skip the sifting, it's super important.

 Pour the meringue into a piping bad with a 1/2 inch tip, and pipe evenly spaced circles on the prepared baking sheet.